 Can there be new imperialist powers?

 Lenin says that finance capital spreads its net over all countries of the world.
-He explains that the capital exporting countries had by then divided up the world.
+He explains that the capital exporting countries had divided up the world by the early 20th century.
 He says, there was nothing left to colonise.
 Did that mean that Lenin thought that the division of the world was fixed and unchanging for all time?
 Of course he did not.
 Lenin specifically states that the division of the world between two powerful trusts does not preclude re-division if the relation of forces changes as a result of uneven development.
 So Lenin asks whether the relationship between imperialist powers can change and gives an emphatic answer: it can and necessarily must change all the time.

 Lenin is very clear and unambiguous on this point: